 But the trend in recent Octobers has not been so positive, with some starters running out of gas or simply not getting the job done when called upon to do something to which they aren't accustomed.

-Here is a look at five recent short-rest successes and failures from the Wild Card Era (since 1995).
+Prior to Cortes, here's a look at five recent short-rest successes and failures from the Wild Card Era (since 1995).
 For successes, the focus is on pitchers whose teams went on to win the series, and ultimately the World Series.
 Failures are focused on late-series contests in which plenty was on the line.

 David Price (BOS), 2018 ALCS Game 5 (4-1 win at Astros)